cassgvp/WIN-Open-Neuroimaging-Community/docs/using-this-repo.md

 ## What is an "issue"
 An "issue" is a term used by GitHub for a place to track ideas, enhancements, tasks, or bugs.

-You can leave feedback on this site by commenting on the [issues in our github repository](https://github.com/cassgvp/WIN-Open-Neuroimaging-Community/issues?q=is%3Aissue+is%3Aopen+sort%3Acreated-asc).
+You can leave feedback on this site by commenting on the [issues in our GitHub repository](https://github.com/cassgvp/WIN-Open-Neuroimaging-Community/issues?q=is%3Aissue+is%3Aopen+sort%3Acreated-asc).
 You are welcome to comment on any issue that feels relevant.
 If you are new to the community you might like to first have a go with the issues labelled "good first issue".

 ## Creating a GitHub account to comment
 To comment on the issues you will need a GitHub login.
-If you haven’t got one, it takes two seconds to create one here: https://github.com/join.
+If you haven’t got one, it takes two seconds to [create a GitHub account](https://github.com/join).
 Accounts are free and you can close them at any time.

 ## Do I have to write something?
 No. If you don't feel like writing out something, you are very welcome to add a quick emoji to something someone else has written.
 Feedback on other people's feedback is also really helpful!